opendocsg/slw-judgments-backfill/2001_SGHC_71/report.md

 65\.
 At the inquiry on 23 August 2000, Mr Ang pleaded guilty to all the five charges.
 However, he asserted that his guilty plea was not valid.

 66\.
-In _Ganesun s/o Kannan v PP_ [1996] 3 SLR 560, 563 _,_ Yong Pung How CJ reiterated that a plea of guilt must be valid and unequivocal and that the court must ensure that it is the accused himself who wishes to plead guilty, that the accused understands the nature and consequences of his plea and that the accused intends to admit without qualification the offence he is alleged to have committed.
+In _Ganesun s/o Kannan v PP_ <span class="citation">[1996] 3 SLR 560</span>, 563 _,_ Yong Pung How CJ reiterated that a plea of guilt must be valid and unequivocal and that the court must ensure that it is the accused himself who wishes to plead guilty, that the accused understands the nature and consequences of his plea and that the accused intends to admit without qualification the offence he is alleged to have committed.

 67\.
 The evidence does not show that Mr Ang did not wish to plead guilty or that he did not understand the nature and consequences of his plea.